tomekz/ckad/README.md

 ### Create a basic pod

+- [x] create short lived test pod and run echo "hello from the test pod" and then exit

+- ```kubectl run test-box --image=busybox --restart=Never -it --rm -- /bin/sh -c 'echo "hello from the test pod"'```

 - [x] deploy a new cluster
 - ```k3d cluster create --registry-create ckad-registry --agents 2 ckad```